luis-guilherme/base94/README.rst

 Base94
 ######

-A reversible translation of binary data to text with alphabet between 2 and 94 symbols.
+A reversible translation of binary data to text with an alphabet between 2 and 94 symbols.

 Description
 ===========